BirdeeHub/maximizer/README.md

 How do you maximize a window and keep it maximized without a window manager?

-If your session just runs a terminal emulator, for example, when making a minimal installer image, and does not run a window manager, this requires some work.
+If your Xsession just runs a terminal emulator, for example, when making a minimal installer image, and does not run a window manager, this requires some work.